Skip to content

 Model development debugginglink

-Bringing up new models or diagnosing regressions in existing models written using one of IREE's supported ML frameworks or downstream projects like SHARK-Platform can involve debugging up and down the tech stack.
+Bringing up new models or diagnosing regressions in existing models written using one of IREE's supported ML frameworks or downstream projects like shark-ai can involve debugging up and down the tech stack.
 Here are some tips to make that process easier.

 Helpful build settingslink